sidhantpanda/winston-discord-transport/README.md

 #### Selectively skip a particular message from being sent to Discord
 There might be some log messages which you might want to raise to a file or console, but not flood your Discord channel.
-For such message, just include `discord: false` as a key-value in the log message the the transport will drop the message from being sent to Discord.
+For such message, just include `discord: false` as a key-value in the log message and the transport will drop the message from being sent to Discord.

 ```javascript
 logger.log({